openfaas/faas/docs/README.md

 You can [TestDrive](https://github.com/alexellis/faas/blob/master/TestDrive.md) FaaS on your laptop in 60 seconds, or deploy to a free online Docker playground.
 Find out more in the [TestDrive](https://github.com/alexellis/faas/blob/master/TestDrive.md).

 You can dive straight into the [sample functions here](https://github.com/alexellis/faas/blob/master/sample-functions/README.md).
+You'll find hello-world examples for the most common programming languages including: Golang, DotNet Core, Java, NodeJS, Python even BusyBox.

 **Contribute to FaaS**